NatashaRy/neurohacking/README.md

 ## **Manual testing:**
 NeuroNova has been tested for resposivness in the following ways:

+**Resposiveness**
+We have tested this to see the that the user will get the same experience visiting our website, no matter what device they choose to use.

 * Chrome dev tools - We have used Chrome Dev Tools to check the responsiveness of the website.

 We have tested the site with Dev Tools in the following ways:
 1. Live simulation of the site thought VS Code.
 2. Published page on GitHub.